Great quality and very elegant Edwardian occasional table made of yellowwood

 Description

-Excellent quality and very elegant Georgian occasion table made of satin-finished wood, featuring a stunning inlaid tabletop with decorative inlay above an inlaid frieze and four slender, inlaid legs connected by stretchers in a shaped design.
+Excellent quality and very elegant Edwardian occasion table made of satin-finished wood, featuring a stunning inlaid top with decorative inlay above an inlaid frieze and four slender, inlaid legs connected by stretchers in the shape of.
 This antique table retains its original soft and warm color, finish, and patina, all in a ready-to-place condition.

-There are many styles characteristic of antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+There are many different styles characterizing antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese barocco – meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate brilliance and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese word *barocco* – meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite specific but opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and bas-reliefs were commonly used.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Attributes / Details